thunwal/bioinvasionanalysis/README.md

   The values represent the cost of moving through the landscape.
   Note that the cells must have equal side lengths.

-## Future development
+## Development ideas

 - automatic detection of first and last observation year
+- add the sensitivity test to the Jupyter notebook
+- enhance Jupyter notebook with interactive maps
-- add more output fields to the sensitivity test, e.g. the number of observations per population?
+- add more output fields to the sensitivity test, e.g., median observation count
+- retrieve observation data for a given species from the GBIF API
 - open to community suggestions and contributions